 Northern Nuclear Medicine provides a comprehensive range of diagnostic and therapeutic nuclear medicine services for patients in the hospital and the community.
-The practice has recently commenced a PET (Positron Emission Tomography) service.
+In May 2015 the practice introduced Gallium68 PSMA PET (Positron Emission Tomography) scans for Prostate Cancer, and Gallium68 Dotatate PET scans for Neuroendocrine tumours.
+These are in addition to FDG PET scans for a range of other cancers which have been performed here since 2010.

-Facilities at Northern Nuclear Medicine include new state-of-the-art PET camera (installed June 2010), two new SPECT-CT gamma cameras (installed early 2010), and a DEXA bone densitometry machine (installed July 2007).
+Facilities at Northern Nuclear Medicine include a state-of-the-art PET camera, two SPECT-CT gamma cameras, and a DEXA bone densitometry machine.

-The practice is located in the purpose-built Suite 306 on Level 3 of the San Clinic, located adjacent to the Hospital.
-Undercover parking is available within the San Clinic building itself (at a nominal fee), with easy lift access to Level 3.
-The suite is located immediately adjacent to Relish Café.
+The practice is located in the purpose-built Suite 306 on Level 3 of the San Clinic.
+Undercover parking is available within the San Clinic car park (P2) at a nominal fee, with easy lift access to Level 3.
+The suite is located immediately adjacent to the coffee shop, Tulip Shi.

 An appointment is required for all procedures.
 For enquiries or to make an appointment, please contact Northern Nuclear Medicine on 02 9473 8750.